 As a proud partner of the Maryland Food Bank, and through other partnerships with 25+ area food and drink donors, we offer the following programs for needy patrons:

 NLFP partners with the New Life Evangelical Church and Turning Point Clinic to serve those in need.

-Our food programs are managed by the New Life Evangelical Baptist Church which has served the community for over twenty years.
-Rev. Milton Williams, founder of the Church, has made it his mission to serve those in poverty and help them find, through faith, the strength to chart a new path for their future.
+Reverend Milton E. Williams, who founded the church and a food ministry prior to NLFP called the Hard Times Food Pantry, has been the leader in serving the Baltimore community for more than 30 years.
+He has made it his mission to serve those in poverty and those suffering from addiction to find, through faith, the strength to chart a new path for their future.